Desi Boyz

-Desi Boyz is a 2011 Indian Hindi-language romantic comedy film directed by debutant Rohit Dhawan, the son of director David Dhawan.
+Desi Boyz is a 2011 Indian Hindi-language romantic comedy film written and directed by debutant Rohit Dhawan, the son of director David Dhawan.
 The film stars Akshay Kumar, John Abraham, Deepika Padukone, and Chitrangada Singh with Sanjay Dutt in a guest appearance.

 The film was released on 25 November 2011, and received mixed reviews from critics, emerging as a moderate success at the box-office.

 Plot

 The story follows two friends and roommates, the Gujarati rebel Jignesh 'Jerry' Patel and clean simpleton Nikhil 'Nick' Mathur, who live in London.
 Jerry does odd jobs for a living as an undergraduate, while Nick has a white-collar job.
 However, both find themselves jobless due to the economic downturn.
 Jerry has a school-age nephew named Veer whom he looks after, as the child has lost his parents.
 Nick intends to marry his girlfriend, Radhika Awasthi, who dreams of a lovely wedding, a great honeymoon, and a wonderful house to live in after marriage.

-Out of a job, Jerry finds it difficult even to pay Veer's school fees, which is why the government is on the verge of giving Veer custody to a foster family.
+Out of a job, Jerry finds it difficult even to pay Veer's school fees, which is why the government is on the verge of giving Veer's custody to a foster family; the adoption case is being handled by social service worker Vikrant Mehra, who sympathizes with Jerry but cautions him over his financial situation.
 Nick fears he won't be able to fulfill the dreams of his to-be wife.
-It is to tide over the difficult times that Jerry and Nick turn to the oldest profession in the world as they become escorts for a company owned by one Mr. Khalnayak, fulfilling the fantasies of girls and ladies.
+It is to tide over the difficult times that Jerry and an initially reluctant Nick become escorts for a company owned by one Mr. Khalnayak, fulfilling the fantasies of girls and ladies.
 Nonetheless, once their covers are blown, the ill-fated happens: Jerry is unable to prevent Veer from being sent to a foster home, and Nick loses Radhika when she learns of what he has been up to while she is away in India.
 Frustrated, Nick blames Jerry for forcing him into the profession and asks him to move out of his house and life, thus causing a rift in their friendship.